dotnet/csharplang/proposals/partial-type-inference-v2.md

 - If `T` is a *value_type* and `A` is not present:
   - **The *object_creation_expression* is a default constructor invocation.**
-    - **If the type is *partially_inferred*, Constructor type inference (See the [Type Inference] section) of the default constructor occurs to determine closed type.
+    - **If the type is *partial_inferred*, Constructor type inference (See the [Type Inference] section) of the default constructor occurs to determine closed type.
 If it succeeded, construct the type using the inferred type arguments.
 If it failed the binding-time error occurs.**
     - **If the type inference above succeeded or the type is not inferred, the result of the *object_creation_expression* is a value of (constructed) type `T`, namely the default value for `T` as defined in [§8.3.3](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/types.md#833-default-constructors).**
 - Otherwise, if `T` is a *type_parameter* and `A` is not present:
   - If no value type constraint or constructor constraint (§15.2.5) has been specified for `T`, a binding-time error occurs.